microsoft/dotnet/README.md

 - [.NET Open Source Consumer Projects](dotnet-consumer-projects.md)
 - [Free Services & Tools for Open Source .NET Projects](dotnet-free-oss-services.md)

-Please contribute the .NET open source projects and services lists via [pull requests](https://github.com/Microsoft/dotnet/pulls)
+Please contribute to this repository via [pull requests](https://github.com/Microsoft/dotnet/pulls)

 Please file .NET Core product issues at [dotnet/core](https://github.com/dotnet/core/issues).
 This repo is not an official .NET Framework support location, however, we will respond to issues filed here as best we can.